Dana Corporation

 Auto Plant Asbestos Exposure

-Each year hundreds of Ohio men and women are diagnosed with lung cancer, pulmonary fibrosis and mesothelioma—asbestos-related illnesses potentially due to past asbestos exposure.
-The vast majority of those who develop lung cancer and mesothelioma worked in an environment where asbestos was present.
-Workplaces may have been filled with toxic materials, and employers may have failed to warn of the serious health risks of the job.
-Examples of Asbestos related illness include:
+As a result, there are new diagnoses of lung cancer, pulmonary fibrosis and mesothelioma—asbestos-related illnesses potentially due to past asbestos exposure.
+The majority of those who develop mesothelioma worked in an environment where asbestos was present.

 Most deaths from malignant mesothelioma in the United States are the result of exposures to asbestos decades prior.
 However, the continuing occurrence of mesothelioma deaths among persons under the age of 55 suggests ongoing occupational and environmental exposures to asbestos fibers, despite years of action by the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA) aimed at limiting asbestos exposure for much of the last 40 years.